You’re down to your last strip of jerky.

 Never Eat Them Raw

-On TV, you’ve seen folks eat bugs straight from the ground, but don’t follow in their footsteps unless you wanna be dealing with digestive issues on top of everything else.
-Do you really wanna have diarrhea in the middle of the woods?
+On TV, you’ve seen folks eat bugs straight from the ground, but don’t follow in their footsteps unless you wanna deal with digestive issues on top of everything else.
+Do you really want diarrhea in the middle of the woods?

 Be smart and roast all the insects you plan on eating.
-This gets rid of any parasites stuck to the bugs and plus, it makes ‘em taste better.
+This gets rid of any parasites stuck to the bugs.
+Plus, it makes ‘em taste better.

 Trapping is way more convenient than hunting.
 You just set a trap up and leave some bait.
 Then, while you’re busy washing the grime off your body, gathering nuts, or just taking a nap, it does the hunting for you.